gyaresu/sdr/README.md

 The livesdr image is based on Ubuntu Linux 16.04.2 LTS, 64-bit edition, and has additional software installed beyond the defaults supplied by Ubuntu.

+note: _If you create a new USB stick with GNURadioLive on it, be sure that the USB stick is at least 8GB._

 ### Pre-Installed SDR Hardware Drivers

 Drivers for these GNU Radio-compatible SDR peripherals have been pre-installed: